dlwicksell/VPE/README.md

-They To run the Unit Testing suite, make sure you have VPE imported into your M-implementation (if you are running the tests, preferably the routines in this repository rather than the release), and then navigate to the test folder, adjust VPE.cfg to connect to your M system (examples to follow), and then run this command:
+They To run the Unit Testing suite, make sure you have VPE imported into your M-implementation (if you are running the tests, preferably the routines in this repository rather than the release), and then navigate to the test folder, and then run this command:

 ```
 python VPE_test.py -c ON -cs 'XV*,-XVIR*' /tmp/